Handover2AI/AzureFileshareCleanup_AccessKey/README.md

 1. Import the script into your Automation Account as a **PowerShell runbook**.
 2. Configure the runbook to use **PowerShell 7.2 runtime**.
 3. Ensure the Automation Account’s managed identity has the required roles.
+4. Ensure `Allow storage account key access` is enabled in storage account configuration.
-4. Set up a **schedule** to run the runbook daily (or at your desired frequency).
+5. Set up a **schedule** to run the runbook daily (or at your desired frequency).
-5. The runbook will:
+6. The runbook will:
    - Export file metadata to `Export/FileMetadata.csv`
    - Delete files older than `$retentionDays`